Hip-hop artist takes drums everywhere — even to shower

 There is a downside to being a body percussionist — you can’t put your instrument away.
 “At this point, I cannot not hear rhythms all the time,” he says.
 “If I see someone walking in the street I’ll walk at their same pace and play a beatboxing groove in my head based on their steps.
 Then a car comes by and I add that as an effect.
 It’s an ongoing exploration.”

 Video by Mark WestinThe Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.